 Unlike some phones, your Samsung is ready to share internet right out of the box.

-Your Galaxy Note2, S3, or S4 has the ability to share internet through a process known as 'Tethering', using either a wired connection, or a WiFi connection.
-The wired option is easiest, but you need to connect your phone to the other device with your charging cable, or another USB cable to use the internet.
-This makes it somewhat limited, especially if you're trying to connect an iPad, iPhone, or another device that doesn't have a USB port.
+Your Galaxy Note2, S3, or S4 can share the internet through a process known as 'Tethering,' using either a wired connection or a WiFi connection.
+The wired option is easiest, but you need to connect your phone to the other device with your charging cable, or another USB cable.
+For the purpose of the article, we'll be dealing with a wireless mobile hotspot.

-This guide explains in detail how to use your Samsung Galaxy Phone or Tablet to create your own WiFi Hotspot, and use it with other devices to connect to the internet.
+This guide explains in detail how to use your Samsung Galaxy Phone or Tablet to create a Mobile WiFi Hotspot, and use it with other devices to connect to the internet.

 To quickly get help with your Samsung or Android WiFi Hotspot connection, simply select the item you need help with from the list below.
 This guide starts with how to activate WiFi Hotspot on your Samsung or Android Device, followed by how to connect another device to your Samsung or Android WiFi Hotspot, and ends with steps on how to fix common problems with your WiFi Hotspot.
 As ever, if you require additional help or assistance, just let us know, and we'll update this guide.